MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 ## Identifying Extrusions

-This section of the build contains a number of C-beams that are close together.
-To help you identify which parts are which, lay out your extrusions like the diagram shown below.
+This section of the build contains several C-beams that are close together.
+To help you identify which parts are which, lay out your extrusions like the diagram below.
 The next steps will then highlight which extrusions are used for each step.

 !!! info "Components Required"
     ```